precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ```

-The github repository contains a `make_pastix.sh` file; be sure to use the one in the CalculiX folder and not this one !
+{% include warning.html content="The repository of PaStiX contains a `make_pastix.sh` file; be sure to use the one in the CalculiX folder and not the one from PaStiX!" %}

 ### Troubleshooting